 Whether the tumor ruptured, either on its own or as a result of surgery

-Your care plan may also include treatment for symptoms and side effects, an important part of your care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for GIST because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-For patients with localized GIST, surgery is the standard treatment and should be performed whenever possible.
-Often the tumor can be completely removed through surgery.
 A surgical oncologist is a doctor who specializes in treating cancer by surgery.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

-Imatinib is usually given for a long time, sometimes indefinitely.
-Research is being evaluated to find out how long imatinib should be given after surgery to help delay or prevent a recurrence, and imatinib is the only drug approved for this use.
+Research is being done to find out how long imatinib should be given after surgery to help delay or prevent a recurrence, and imatinib is the only drug approved for this use.
 If a GIST has spread to other parts of the body, imatinib is taken for the rest of the patient’s life to help control the tumor.

 The usual dose of imatinib is 400 milligrams (mg) daily.
 For some patients, the dose may be raised to 800 mg daily, especially for those who have an exon 9 genetic mutation in the KIT gene.

+Imatinib does have some common side effects that are often successfully managed.
+The dose can be adjusted to reduce side effects, or other medications can be added to the treatment plan to manage side effects.
 The most common side effects of imatinib are fluid accumulation, rash, nausea, diarrhea, fatigue, and minor muscle aches.
 Serious but relatively rare side effects include bleeding and inflammation of the liver.
 Many of these side effects can be managed with the help of the health care team.
 Also, some side effects get better over time.
 People who have serious side effects may take a lower dose of imatinib and still benefit from it.
-If you want to stop treatment because of the side effects, talk with your health care team to learn whether this is the best option.
+If you want to stop treatment because of the side effects, talk with your health care team first to learn whether this is the best option.

+Sunitinib (Sutent).
 Sunitinib is a TKI that works in many different ways to slow tumor growth.
 Sunitinib also blocks both KIT and the process of making new blood vessels, which is called angiogenesis.
-The FDA approved sunitinib for treating GIST when the tumor continues to grow even after treatment with imatinib.
-Sunitinib may also be used when the side effects of imatinib are too serious, even at lower doses.
+Sunitinib is used to treat a GIST that continues to grow even after treatment with imatinib.
+Sunitinib may also be used when the side effects of imatinib are too serious.

-Regorafenib (Stivarga) is a TKI that works in many different ways to slow tumor growth, including blockade of the KIT molecule and blocking blood vessel growth into tumors.
+Regorafenib (Stivarga).
+Regorafenib is a TKI that works in many different ways to slow tumor growth, including blocking the KIT molecule and blocking blood vessel growth into tumors.
 It was approved in 2013 for people with later-stage GIST that cannot be surgically removed and when both imatinib and sunitinib did not work or caused severe side effects.

 The side effects of regorafenib include fatigue, nausea, hand-foot syndrome, high blood pressure, diarrhea, and inflammation of the liver.